 CalPERS' Real Assets program includes Real Estate and Infrastructure investment portfolios.
 These investments are acquired and managed through separate accounts, joint ventures, and commingled funds.
-Real Assets play a strategic role within the total fund by providing benefits of stable and predictable cash yield, diversification of equity risk, and inflation protection.
+The role of the Real Estate program is to provide a stable and predictable cash yield, diversification of equity risk, and inflation protection.